-Glaucoma In Dogs
+Glaucoma in Dogs

 Diagnosis and Treatment

-The goal of treatment is to restore normal eye pressure and decrease associated pain.
-If left untreated, Glaucoma can cause permanent vision loss and blindness.
-When intraocular pressures are above 50 mmHg, treatment must be started as quickly as possible to lessen the chance of permanent blindness.
-Treatment for Glaucoma varies based on the cause (primary vs. secondary) and level of vision present in your dog’s eye.
+The objective of treatment is to restore normal eye pressure and decrease associated pain.
+If left untreated, glaucoma can cause permanent vision loss and blindness.
+When intraocular pressures are above 50 mmHg, treatment must be started as quickly as possible to reduce the chance of permanent blindness.
+Treatment for glaucoma varies based on the cause (primary vs. secondary) and level of vision present in your dog’s eye.

 In some cases, surgical correction may be recommended to correct the underlying cause.
 Other issues can be managed medically with topical medications, which reduce intraocular pressure.
 If you suspect your dog has Glaucoma, please schedule an examination with a member of our Veterinary Team as soon as possible.